WarrenHan1130/Auto-Remediation-Deployment-whithin-AWS-Organization-Based-on-CIS-Benchmark-V3.0.0/README.md

 ![securityhub7](./ScreenShots/securityhub7.png)

-### 4.1.5 Set the Event Bridge in the Delegated Administrator Account
+### 4.1.5 Set the Event Bridge in the Delegated Administrator Account for Auto Remediation
-1. Search for Event Bridge in AWS and set it up.
+1. Search for Event Bridge in AWS and choose `Create rule`.

 2. In the `Build event pattern` set the `Event source` to `Other`.